polca/premise/docs/introduction.rst

 1. Solar PV efficiency module
 `premise` iterates through photovoltaic panel installation activities (residential -- on roof -- and commercial -- on ground) and adjusts the required panels area required to fulfill the peak power of the installation with current and future efficiencies.
-As teh efficiency increases, the surface of panels required diminishes.
+As the efficiency increases, the surface of panels to mount diminishes.